 Centacare is committed to supporting you during this transition period.

-We have a team ready to respond to questions if you cannot find the information you require in our FAQs.
-You can contact our team at 1300 236 822 or by email at [email protected].
+Our team can help answer questions if you cannot find the information you require in our FAQs.
+You can contact our team at 1300 236 822 or by email at [email protected]

 You can contact the NDIS at 1800 800 110.